laravel/docs/billing.md

         'checkout' => $checkout,
     ]);

+You will also need to create a [meter](https://docs.stripe.com/billing/subscriptions/usage-based/recording-usage#configuring-meter) from your dashboard to track usage, remember to store the associated event name and meter id, you will need them to report and retrieve usage.

 <a name="reporting-usage"></a>
 #### Reporting Usage

 As your customer uses your application, you will report their usage to Stripe so that they can be billed accurately.
-To increment the usage of a metered subscription, you may use the `reportUsage` method:
+To report the usage of a metered event, you may use the `reportMeterEvent` method on your `Billable` model:

     $user = User::find(1);

-    $user->subscription('default')->reportUsage();
+    $user->reportMeterEvent('emails-sent');

 By default, a "usage quantity" of 1 is added to the billing period.
 Alternatively, you may pass a specific amount of "usage" to add to the customer's usage for the billing period:

     $user = User::find(1);

-    $user->subscription('default')->reportUsage(15);

-If your application offers multiple prices on a single subscription, you will need to use the `reportUsageFor` method to specify the metered price you want to report usage for:
+    $user->reportMeterEvent('emails-sent', quantity: 15);

+To retrieve a customer's event summary for a meter, you may use a `Billable` instance's `meterEventSummaries` method, note that this requires passing the meter's ID (NOT event name):

     $user = User::find(1);

-    $user->subscription('default')->reportUsageFor('price_metered', 15);

-Sometimes, you may need to update usage which you have previously reported.
-To accomplish this, you may pass a timestamp or a `DateTimeInterface` instance as the second parameter to `reportUsage`.
-When doing so, Stripe will update the usage that was reported at that given time.
-You can continue to update previous usage records as the given date and time is still within the current billing period:
+    $meterUsage = $user->meterEventSummaries(self::$meterId);

+    $meterUsage->first()->aggregated_value // 10

+Please see the [Meter Event Summary object documentation](https://docs.stripe.com/api/billing/meter-event_summary/object) on stripe for more information on available data.

+To list all meters, you can use a `Billable` instance's `meters` method:

     $user = User::find(1);

-    $user->subscription('default')->reportUsage(5, $timestamp);

-<a name="retrieving-usage-records"></a>
-#### Retrieving Usage Records

-To retrieve a customer's past usage, you may use a subscription instance's `usageRecords` method:

-    $user = User::find(1);

-    $usageRecords = $user->subscription('default')->usageRecords();

-If your application offers multiple prices on a single subscription, you may use the `usageRecordsFor` method to specify the metered price that you wish to retrieve usage records for:

-    $user = User::find(1);

-    $usageRecords = $user->subscription('default')->usageRecordsFor('price_metered');

-The `usageRecords` and `usageRecordsFor` methods return a Collection instance containing an associative array of usage records.
-You may iterate over this array to display a customer's total usage:

-    @foreach ($usageRecords as $usageRecord)
-        - Period Starting: {{ $usageRecord['period']['start'] }}
-        - Period Ending: {{ $usageRecord['period']['end'] }}
-        - Total Usage: {{ $usageRecord['total_usage'] }}
-    @endforeach

-For a full reference of all usage data returned and how to use Stripe's cursor based pagination, please consult [the official Stripe API documentation](https://stripe.com/docs/api/usage_records/subscription_item_summary_list).
+    $user->meters();

+Please see [stripe's documentation](https://docs.stripe.com/api/billing/meter/list) for information about available optional request parameters and options

 <a name="subscription-taxes"></a>
 ### Subscription Taxes